 - Great Danes are considered suitable as a family pet but require

-Great Danes originated in Germany, not Denmark as the name suggests, and were originally bred as hunting dogs.
-Their quarry
+breed: Great Danes originated in Germany, not Denmark as the name suggests, and were initially bred as hunting dogs.
+Their

-6 - Coat and colors of Great Danes: The coat is normally short, sleek and dense and comes in a
+6 - Coat and colors of Great Danes: The coat is usually short, sleek, and dense and comes in a

-range of colors including brindle, merlequin, fawn, blue, black or harlequin
+range of colors, including brindle, Arlequin, fawn, blue, black, or harlequin

 7 - Life of Great Danes: the life expectancy of this breed of dog is between 7 - 10 years